I thought this would be an excellent time to talk about how to protect your investments in a volatile stock market.

 On Friday, February 9, stock prices rose enough to move the market out of the correction.
 At the end of the week, the S & P 500 (largest 500 U.S, stocks) ended down 5.2%.

 What should we do in light of this volatility?
-Change our portfolio?
-Buy more?
+Should you change our portfolio?
+Should you invest more?
 Sell more?
 Do nothing?

 Here is what to do